CptShey/soap/README.md

 For easy installation of the Docker image Kitematic is suitable.
 Find it here: https://kitematic.com or check your Docker menu for further informations.
-The image can be found in the DockerHub under the name projectsoap, Soap for Students.
+The image can be found in the DockerHub under the name ## projectsoap, Soap for Students ##.
 There you can easily create the prebuildet container.

-Terminal users can pull the project files with this name:
+Terminal users can pull the project files with this line:
 ```
 docker pull projectsoap/soap_student
 ```